111 Canfield Ave

 197 RIDGEDALE AVENUE, CEDAR KNOLLS, NEW JERSEY

 In mid-2011 CRG was approached by North Jersey’s preeminent orthopedic surgical group to partner with them to bring their vision of a muscular-skeletal center of excellence into reality.
 The building selected was the vintage (1946) 80,750 sf building – most recently home to BF Goodrich Aerospace.
 The building had been partially renovated by the then owner – an institutional real estate investor and contained an ambulatory surgical center as its lone tenant.
 Substantial renovation was required to connect the two-wing structure internally and provide for multi-tenant occupancy, add a second elevator, convert an un-needed loading dock into a new main building entrance and install a multi-media common conference facility.
 CRG negotiated and closed thrift acquisition/construction/ permanent financing by December 2011.
 Completion of the renovations and TI’s for an imaging center, a physical therapy center and other tenants bringing the center to 85% occupancy was celebrated at a Grand Re-opening ceremony in October 2012.
-Most of the partners’ equity investment was returned in December 2012 with the balance scheduled to be returned by the summer of 2015.
+Most of the partners’ equity investment was returned in December of 2012 with the balance returned by the summer of 2015.

 CURTISS-WRIGHT REDEVELOPMENT PROJECT

 300 FAIRFIELD ROAD, FAIRFIELD, NEW JERSEY